antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 Being visited by Odradek, in this times, comes to break the everyday living space of people, of the kafka's working man.
 It comes to disturb the banal.

 Odradek is a trickster, an eternal shape-shifter.
-It's an object but more a subject.
+It appears as an object but is a subject.
 It speaks, and the working man wonders: can it die? or better: is it alive?

 Odradek is **Vibrant Matter**.